-The Department of Education, Psychology and Health offers the Master of Education degree in Elementary Education.
+The Department of Education offers the fully online Master of Education degree in Elementary Education with a choice of two tracks.
+Teacher Leader and Initial Certification in Elementary Education K-6.
+Both tracks offer traditional and accelerated options.
+The Teacher Leader track prepares candidates for National Board Certification while infusing knowledge for strong teacher leaders.
+The initial certification track prepares candidates for the role of lead teacher.
+Students seeking North Carolina Residency may also apply to the program.
 The primary goal is to ensure that teachers, through continuous decision making, become effective collaborators and leaders.
 The program's focus is to fully implement national standards for teachers, including the North Carolina Standards for Graduate Teacher Candidates.
-Merging • Graduate Faculty Review Committee.

-these standards results in high quality education for P-12 students.
+Merging these standards results in high quality education for P-12 students.

-The Conceptual Framework of the Department of Education, Psychology and Health represents the knowledge, skills, and dispositions that are essential for the development of professional educational leaders as 21st Century Professional Educators.
+The Conceptual Framework of the Department of Education represents the knowledge, skills, and dispositions that are essential for the development of professional educational leaders as 21st Century Professional Educators.
 The knowledge, skills, and dispositions identified in the conceptual framework are attained through a collaborative relationship between the University, the Local Education Agency, the community, and the family.
 The conceptual framework identifies three types of knowledge: content knowledge, professional knowledge, and pedagogical knowledge, that candidates in the program will attain.
 In addition, successful candidates are expected to demonstrate the six dispositions, which are global competitors, advocates for diversity, healthy and responsible citizens, crucial thinkers and innovators, embedded technology users, and effective communicators and collaborators.
 The conceptual framework also directs the Master of Education in Elementary Education program by informing the decisions that faculty make regarding teaching and evaluation.
 Students are expected to engage in action research prior to exiting the program.